microsoft/kanagawa/BUILDING.md

 ## Setting up your build environment

-At this time, building the Kanagawa compiler and the documentation tool, Sandcastle, is supported on Linux.
+At this time, the full Kanagawa build and test environment is supported on Linux (or Linux in WSL on Windows).
+However, building the compiler and related tools is supported on both Windows and MacOS, and all the unit tests, save those requiring the RISC-V cross-compiler, have been verified on MacOS.

-If you are using Windows, you can use Windows Subsystem for Linux (WSL).
-At this time, the team is building and testing the project on Ubuntu 22, and Ubuntu 24 in a WSL session.
+The CI checks that are run when a pull request is submitted run on Ubuntu 24, Windows 2019, and MacOS.
+The unit tests are only run on Ubuntu 24.

 ## Building the Kanagawa Compiler